 Plesk File Manager: Basic Linux File Permissions

-In the File Manager's file listing, there is a column labeled Permissions that has a string of symbols which represent who may access the file or the directory's contents.
-These permissions are divided into three sets of symbols containing r (read), w (write) and x (execute); a dash (-) in place of one of these symbols represents permission not given.
+In the File Manager's file listing, a column labeled Permissions has a string of symbols representing who may access the file or the directory's contents.
+These permissions are divided into three sets of symbols containing r (read), w (write), and x (execute); a dash (-) in place of one of these symbols represents permission not given.
 Clicking on the permissions symbols in the listing will allow you to change them according to your needs.

-User - The first set of three permission symbols determines what the owner of the file (the user listed in the User column) can do with it.
-It's possible for a user to allow other users on the same system to both read and write to a file.
-It's also possible for a user to deny write access to themselves such as when ensuring that an important document cannot be accidentally deleted.
+User - The first set of three permission symbols determines what the file owner (the user listed in the User column) can do with it.
+A user can allow other users on the same system to both read and write to a file.
+It's also possible for users to deny write access to themselves, such as ensuring that an important document cannot be accidentally deleted.

 Other - The last set of permissions applies to everyone else not otherwise specified.

 Sometimes Linux files and permissions are given in sets of three or four digits instead of the

 rwx symbols in File Manager, with the three digits corresponding to different combinations of each of the three groups.
 While numerical permissions are also valid for setting permissions on files; however, the meanings of these numbers are sometimes quite obscure, and only the most common ones are usually important.